 A mini-cruise is a great way to discover destinations on your doorstep.
-Cruise & Maritime Voyages, Fred.
-Olsen and P&O Cruises are three U.K. cruise lines to consider for exploring the British Isles and nearby destinations like the Channel Islands, France and Belgium.
+New cruise line Ambassador Cruise Line, Fred.
+Olsen Cruise Lines and P&O Cruises are three UK cruise lines to consider for exploring the British Isles and nearby destinations like the Channel Islands, Scotland and Ireland.
 You can pack much more into a few days when you leave the car at home and cruise between destinations.

 If you've got a group holiday like a hen party or a birthday celebration to plan, a themed mini-cruise will take all the hassle out of the organisation.
 Christmas market cruises are popular, combining shopping with festive fun.
 Choose from a long list of possible destinations including Dublin, Antwerp, Amsterdam, Bruges and Hamburg.